EU clears state aid for Bulgarian and Greek railways

-BRUSSELS The European Commission said on Friday it had approved public support for Bulgarian publicly owned railway company BDZ and restructuring aid for Greek state-owned railway companies OSE and TRAINOSE.
+BRUSSELS (Reuters) - The European Commission said on Friday it had approved public support for Bulgarian publicly owned railway company BDZ and restructuring aid for Greek state-owned railway companies OSE and TRAINOSE.

 In the Bulgarian case, the Commission focused on the cancellation by the Bulgarian state aid of certain debts incurred by BDZ amounting to 224 million Bulgarian lev (100 million pounds) as part of a restructuring plan.